What Can You Do With a Nursing Degree?

 - Pediatric Nursing

-What’s the Difference between an ADN and an LPN/LVN?
+What’s the Difference Between an ADN and an LPN/LVN?

-Bachelor of Nursing Degree (BN or BSN)
+Bachelor of Nursing (BN or BSN)

-What Courses Will I Take?
+What Nursing Courses Will You Take?

 - General Psychology